-We refer to West Sussex's Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance and provides the local context to enable schools and colleges to respond effectively.
-Our school has considered the various areas of this guidebook.
-The guidebook is stored electronically on our staff intranet and can be found at this link: https://lp-sionschool.fireflycloud.net/safeguarding-2023/west-sussex-guide-book-for-safeguarding-in-schools-from-september-2023-august-2024
+Attached to this policy is a Guidebook which identifies the key areas of safeguarding, as outlined in Keeping Children Safe in Education and other areas of local and national importance, and provides the local context to enable schools and colleges to respond effectively.
+Our school / college have considered the various areas of this guidebook and have adopted and adapted those areas specific to our setting.